Ken Lucas (politician): Run for Congress 2006

 Local and national Democratic Party leaders recruited Lucas to make a run for his old seat.
 He formally announced his candidacy on January 30.

 Lucas' entry made the race competitive, despite the 4th's Republican bent.
 Historically, among the Commonwealth's districts, only the 5th district has been more Republican.
 The influence of the heavily Republican Cincinnati suburbs kept the district in Republican hands from 1967 until Lucas won the seat in 1998.
 In August Congressional Quarterly rated the race as "Lean Republican."
 In late July, the Washington Post also rated the race as a toss-up.
 A SurveyUSA poll released on July 25, 2006, showed Lucas leading 50% to 41%, although Davis has a decisive lead in fundraising.

 Lucas ended up losing to Davis by nine points: 43% to 52%.
-To date, this is the last time that a Democrat has managed even 40 percent of the vote.
+To date, this is the last time that a Democrat has managed 40 percent of the vote.